 To start, please visit www.office.com and login, if you have not already set up the Microsoft Authenticator app then you will be prompted to do so.
 This needs to be done within the next 14 days.
-Once this process is completed, you will occasionally be required to use the Authenticator app to confirm your identity when logging in to you account.
+Once this process is completed, you will occasionally be required to use the Authenticator app to confirm your identity when logging in to your account.

 The next time you sign in, you will be requested for more information:

 You will then be prompted to set up the Microsoft Authenticator app:

 Follow the instructions to download and set up the app – download Microsoft Authenticator from the Apple App Store or Google Play Store, add a Work account, and scan the QR code.
 Click Next when you have scanned the code.

 Then you will receive a notification through the app to confirm that it has been configured correctly: